mansueli/Supa-Backup/README.md

  - `SUPABASE_PASSWORD`
  - `SUPABASE_URL`

+# Workflow directly:

-#Alternatively, you can set-up this workflow on your project directly & use GitHub Secrets.
+Alternatively, you can set-up this workflow on your project directly & use GitHub Secrets:

 ````yaml
 name: Supa-backup